estelavilasboas/estelavilasboas/README.md

 ### Hi there 👋

 ### About Me
-My name is Estela Vilas Boas and my pronouns are she/her.
+My name is Estela Vilas Boas.
 I'm a front-end developer with a degree in Computer Science.
 I'm current living in Brazil and I'm constantly working on improving myself.

 ### Languages
 ![image](https://user-images.githubusercontent.com/30927758/195652413-f637e652-3d4e-4110-8b30-4087c3aeca25.png)